- Is it necessary to register a business name?

 Before registering a business name, you should undertake the following checks:

 - See if the name is identical or similar to a registered trademark by using IP Australia trade mark search.

 - If you would like to register a domain name in addition to your business name, make sure the domain name you want is available at Domain Administration – (auDA).
 Also check its availability for social media platforms you may plan to use.

-- Search for any licences you may need to undertake a particular type of business in WA.
+- Search for any licences you may need to undertake for a particular type of business in WA.

 Having a registered business name does not give you ownership of the name or the exclusive right to use the name.
 Registering a business name will not: